-When they come out of the microwave and you have stirred them, they should be creamy and perfectly melted.
+Remove from Microwave and stir quickly, they should be creamy and perfectly melted.

 Time for my favorite part…the dip and twirl.
-I love to dip the apples and twirl them around making sure that the caramel coats every single inch of the apple!
+I love dipping the apples and twirling them around, making sure that the caramel coats every single inch of the apple!
 I’m pretty good at the dip and twirl.
 As long as it’s on an apple and not the dance floor!
 That would be a disaster of Epic proportions.

 Once you have dipped them, hold them above the bowl for a second, or two, to allow any excess caramel to drip off.
 Then using a butter knife, scrape the bottom of the apple off.

-While they are setting up let’s talk chocolate!
-Now I like to drizzle mine with chocolate.
-It’s fruit…obviously an apple!
-We’ve previously established, here at the Nest, that all other calories vanish when real fruits and veggies are involved in desserts and treats.
+Here at this Nest, we’ve established that all calories vanish when real fruits and veggies are involved in desserts and treats.
 No carbs were injured in the making of this treat!
 We are an equal opportunity employer here at the Nest!
 We don’t want to make the healthy item, in this case the apple, feel punished by the weight of the carbs…ie: the caramel, nuts, and chocolate.
 Just wouldn’t be prudent!
 So…zero calories!
 (Don’t we wish!)

-To make it easy to drizzle the apples with chocolate here’s another handy little tip: Place a zip lock sandwich bag inside a mug.
+TIP: Place a zip lock sandwich bag inside a mug.
 Fold the edges of the bag over the lip of the mug.
 Scoop the melted chocolate into the zip lock bag.
-Remove from the mug and seal the bag gently pushing any extra air out of the bag as you go.
-Snip one of the bottom corners of the bag then squeeze to drizzle chocolate over the apples.
+Remove filled chocolate bag from the mug and seal the bag gently pushing any extra air out of the bag as you go.
+Snip the bottom corner of the bag then squeeze to drizzle chocolate over the apples.